MajorasMeow/circplot/README.md

                       "X"))          # indexing column
 ```

+## 3. Perform circplot calculation and save the file

 We want to plot our first with save= TRUE as this function prepares our data and uses enrichR for GO database queries.
 Once our function is done, we can set save = FALSE and read = TRUE to read directly from the saved csv.

 Also let's take a mean threshold of 0.5 so we just get the top expressed genes.

-The Plot has a default labeling for neurodegenererative disorders, but if no hits are available it labels all disease related genes found in The Jennsen and rare disease GO DB.
+btw: The Plot has a default labeling for certain neurodegenererative disorders, but if no hits are available it labels all disease related genes found in The Jennsen and rare disease GO DB.

-# perform circplot calculation and save the file
+You can also use the GOI argument to label specific genes.

 ```r
 circ_plot(cor_data =result, expr_data=data, read = F, save = T, mean_cutoff = 0.5)